red-collar-official/flutter_kore/README.md

 We also can specify scope of object

+If you mark connector as lazy instance will be connected when addressed first time with <b>getLazyLocalInstance</b> and <b>getAsyncLazyLocalInstance</b>

 We can also specify if we want to connect object without dependencies - in this case connected object won't be listening <b>EventBus</b> events and objects that this instance depends on also won't be connected
 It is usefull if you just want to use some method of small instance